jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **Interpretation of Results:**

-- **Intercept (const):** The estimated intercept is approximately 0.3223.
+- **Intercept (const):** The estimated intercept is -1.5679.
 This is the predicted wage for a male (female=0) with zero years of education, experience, and tenure.
 While not practically meaningful in this context (as education, experience, and tenure are rarely zero), it's a necessary part of the regression model.
-- **female:** The coefficient for `female` is -1.8097.
+- **female:** The coefficient for `female` is -1.8109.
 This suggests that, holding education, experience, and tenure constant, women earn, on average, \$1.81 less per hour than men in this dataset.
 The negative coefficient indicates a wage gap between women and men.
-- **educ:** The coefficient for `educ` is 0.5640.
-This means that, holding other factors constant, each additional year of education is associated with an increase in hourly wage of approximately \$0.56.
+- **educ:** The coefficient for `educ` is 0.5715.
+This means that, holding other factors constant, each additional year of education is associated with an increase in hourly wage of approximately \$0.57.
-- **exper:** The coefficient for `exper` is 0.0185.
-For each additional year of experience, hourly wage is predicted to increase by about \$0.0185, holding other factors constant.
+- **exper:** The coefficient for `exper` is 0.0254.
+For each additional year of experience, hourly wage is predicted to increase by about \$0.025, holding other factors constant.
-- **tenure:** The coefficient for `tenure` is 0.0643.
-For each additional year of tenure with the current employer, hourly wage is predicted to increase by about \$0.0643, holding other factors constant.
+- **tenure:** The coefficient for `tenure` is 0.1410.
+For each additional year of tenure with the current employer, hourly wage is predicted to increase by about \$0.14, holding other factors constant.

-- **P-values:** The p-values for `female`, `educ`, and `tenure` are very small (close to zero), indicating that these variables are statistically significant at conventional significance levels (e.g., 0.05 or 0.01).
-The p-value for `exper` is larger (0.2973), suggesting that experience is not statistically significant in this model at the 5% or 1% level, when other factors are controlled.
+- **P-values:** The p-values for `female`, `educ`, `exper`, and `tenure` are all small (0.0309 or less), indicating that these variables are statistically significant at conventional significance levels (e.g., 0.05 or 0.01).

 This simple example demonstrates how dummy variables can be used to quantify the effect of qualitative factors like gender on a dependent variable like wages in a multiple regression framework.